lub90/ct-pass-store/README.md

-# ChurchTools Plugin Boilerplate
+# ChurchTools Extension Boilerplate

-This project provides a boilerplate for building your own plugin for [ChurchTools](https://www.church.tools).
+This project provides a boilerplate for building your own extension for [ChurchTools](https://www.church.tools).

 ## Getting Started